About

 Auburn Sewerage District, Maine

 To collect and transport the sewerage waste generated in Auburn, the Sewer District operates and maintains 23 wastewater pump stations, over 2,000 manholes, and 135 miles of pipe ranging from 4″ to 54″ in diameter.
-All waste is transported to the LAWPCA facility by gravity flow through a series of inverted siphon pipes located beneath the Androscoggin River.
+All waste is transported to the LACWA facility by gravity flow through a series of inverted siphon pipes located beneath the Androscoggin River.

 Sewer collection mains convey the wastewater to several large diameter gravity interceptors that connect to the siphon pipes.
 Pump stations are scattered about the City in localized low-lying areas, such as along Taylor Pond and the airport, to collect and pump the wastewater to the gravity collection system.